warrmu01/Wildfire-Risk-Prediction/README.md

 # Wildfire Risk Prediction Project 🚧 (Work in Progress)

 ## 📌 Project Overview
-This project predicts the likelihood of wildfires occurring in specific regions based on historical fire incidents and environmental factors.
-Using machine learning models, the system forecasts wildfire **risk levels (Low, Medium, High)** based on location, season, and discovery conditions.
+This project predicts the **expected severity or risk level** of wildfires in specific US regions based on historical incidents and environmental factors.
+Using machine learning models, the system forecasts wildfire **risk levels (Low, Medium, High)** based on location, season, and discovery conditions **if a fire occurs.**

 ## 🎯 Objective
-- Predict wildfire risk levels before they occur, using environmental and historical data.
+- Predict wildfire severity risk levels based on environmental and historical data.
 - Enable proactive disaster management and resource allocation.
 - Provide geospatial visualizations to interpret regional wildfire risks.